fbngrm/honeycomb-js/README.md

 #How it works

-**honeycomb-js** is a implementation of a simple [Kaleidoscope](https://en.wikipedia.org/wiki/Kaleidoscope).
+**honeycomb-js** is an implementation of a simple [Kaleidoscope](https://en.wikipedia.org/wiki/Kaleidoscope).
 It creates symmetric patterns based on an input image.
 It is a fun project and I use it to create background images for websites.
 There are some samples in the backgrounds directory.

 The code is written in Processing first and is then exported to JavaScript.
 You can find the Java/Processing implementation here [honeycomb](https://github.com/fgrimme/honeycomb) and the Android version here [SymDroid](https://github.com/fgrimme/SymDroid).